jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 Also, lookback operators in DHParser are more restricted than lookahead-operators.
 They can only be used in combination with simple text or regular expression parsers and - here comes the idiosyncratic part - they work in the opposite direction.
-This means that if you want to check whether a parser is preceeded, say, by the keyword "BEGIN", the text phrase that you have to check for with the lookback parser is actually "NIGEB".
+This means that if you want to check whether a parser is preceded, say, by the keyword "BEGIN", the text phrase that you have to check for with the lookback parser is actually "NIGEB".
 If that still does not put you off, here is how lookback-operators are used: Let's assume that our definition should not only